zjs123/EvoExplore_MindSpore/README.md

 [pytorch implementation](https://github.com/zjs123/EvoExplore)

-Paper: "EvoExplore: temporal knowledge graph representation learning via co-evolution modelling"
+Paper: "Temporal knowledge graph representation learning with local and global evolutions"

 In this paper, we propose a novel framework to learn representations for temporal knowledge graph via modelling its local and global structure co-evolution, and this repository contains the  benchmark datasets used in the paper and the implementation of our proposed framework.